lresner/meetx/our_pedagogy.md

 - Who is your favorite teacher ever, why?
 (Same as above ^^) </br>
 - Tell me about a time you were humbled recently (Is this person humble?
 Can they be invested in a feedbakc-heavy culture?) </br>
 - Tell me about a big idea that you got really wrong (Same as above ^^) </br>

+#### Stage 2 Technical
+Assign tictactoe in Python or JS.
+Give ~ One week to complete.
+1. Whatss the first thing you did after you got the challenge.
+How did you begin to approach the problem?
+2. Walk me through your code.
+3. *stop* them on a particular concept — how would you explain an array/dictionary/etc.
+4. Walk me through your favorite feature.
+5. What woud you build if you had more time.
+6. How would you implement a basic AI (offense, defense)
+7. Talk about a design decision that had a tradeoff.